fabioparra/TypeScriptExtJSEmitter/README.md

 ##Compatability

 This project is compatible with Typescript 1.0.3 and ExtJS 4 and 5.
 The emitted classes can be processed by Sencha CMD.
-Typescript 1.4 support is planned.

 ##Usage with Visual Studio